agilepro/epiconsciousness/docs/Religion/Apologetics/epicurus.md

 ## Trivialize Evil

 For example, the analogy a lot of Christians use is that of the dentist: it may hurt to drill a cavity in a tooth, but the filling will actually save a lot of pain in the long run.
 God allows a little pain now, saves a lot of pain later.
-Furthmore, it would be stupid to cite avoidance of the drilling pain as a good reason to skip getting a filling.
+It would be stupid to cite avoidance of the drilling pain as a good reason to skip getting a filling.

 Similarly, there is the work-out analogy: you might find the exercise painful today, but you will be healthier tomorrow for it.  no pain no gain.
 Short term avoidance of pain would prevent longer term healthy life.

 Putting the example in this way trivializes the meaning of evil.
 It is a put down to imply that anyone who can't put up with a little pain for a better purpose is weak or lazy.
-It implies that the people looking for an evil-free life are selfish babies we can make fun of.
+It implies that the people looking for an evil-free life are selfish babies we can justly criticize.

 However, there are forms of harm that can not be trivialized.